Sm Head 05

 Black Sesame Seeds

-A source indicates that if black sesame seeds are boiled and made into bullet size pills one will get a shiny complexion if one takes one of these pills every day for a year.
-If one takes one pill every day for two years one’s gray hair will go back to its original color; three years – one’s lost teeth will grow back; four years – one will be completely free from disease; five years – one will run as fast as a horse and live a healthy long life.
-Referred to as one of the longevity herbs in China black sesame seeds are largely used in Chinese culinary, especially in the making of different delicious deserts.
+One source indicates that if black sesame seeds are boiled and made into bullet size pills one will get a shiny complexion if one takes one of these pills every day for a year.
+If one takes one pill every day for two years, one’s gray hair will go back to its original color; three years – one’s lost teeth will grow back; four years – one will be completely free from disease; five years – one will run as fast as a horse and live a healthy long life.
+Referred to as one of the longevity herbs in China black sesame seeds are largely used in Chinese culinary, especially in the making of different delicious deserts(6).

 Fresh Water Turtle Shell

 Two other herbs that tonify Yin and enter the Lungs are both roots - Sha shen (Adenophora tetraphylla) and Xi Yang Shen (Panax quinquefolium).
 They benefit dry cough with blood in the sputum, hoarse voice due to dryness, and wheezing.
-Sha Shen also enters the Stomach and benefits Stomach Yin deficiency symptoms such as dry mouth and constipation.
+Sha Shen also enters the Stomach and benefits Stomach Yin deficiency symptoms such as dry mouth and constipation(5)

 Healing foods